Curator's Guide - Michael J Wright Digital Archive

 - New Vocabulary Terms: Propose additions to controlled vocabularies for review

-- Access Restrictions: If work requires special handling beyond standard two-tier model
+- Access Restrictions: If work requires special handling beyond the standard preview-only archive policy

 - Attribution Questions: Uncertain authorship, collaborative works, student pieces